 Race, ethnic origins or national origins

-No. Checking your own Experian Credit Report creates a special kind of enquiry, commonly known as a soft enquiry, which is recorded in the Access Record portion of your credit report.
-This type of enquiry has no effect on your credit score.
+Checking your own Experian Credit Report creates a special kind of enquiry, commonly known as a soft enquiry, which is recorded in the File Access Record portion of your Experian Credit Report.
+This type of enquiry has no effect on your Experian Credit Score.

 Your score may change, increase or decrease, over time for several reasons including but not limited to: